A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 Screenshot of a testimonial for Moxie Maven Academy featuring praise from Elizabeth Houston and a headshot of a woman with short, dark hair.

-Moving from Customer to Collaborator
+Moving From Customer to Collaborator

 Businesses want to work with people who understand the value of what they’re building.
 Your testimonials demonstrate that understanding in a way that cold outreach never could.